 The goal of treatment is to reduce pain and improve function.
 Some of the treatment options include:

-• Wrist and finger splints: Splinting can provide support and allow you to perform simple activities without pain.
+- Wrist and finger splints: Splinting can provide support, allowing you to perform simple activities without pain.

-• Hand therapy: Seeing a therapist for help with exercises is essential.
-You can buy cheap but effective hand devices that help keep the joints moving and improve strength in the fingers and wrist.
+- Hand therapy: Consulting a therapist for guidance on exercises is essential.
+You can purchase affordable yet effective hand devices that help keep the joints mobile and enhance strength in the fingers and wrist.

-• Medication: Topical cream frequently applied to the sore wrist or finger joints provides excellent pain relief.
-Creams include ibuprofen or flexiseq.
+- Medication: A topical cream is frequently applied to the sore wrist or finger joints to provide excellent pain relief.
+Creams include ibuprofen or Flexiseq.

-• Surgery such as fusion of the wrist or fingers is often the last resort.
+- Surgery, such as wrist or finger fusion, is often the last resort.

 More about a cortisone shot in hand for arthritis

 Cortisone is a potent anti-inflammatory and reduces pain associated with arthritis.
-However, you must be aware of the potential problems of cortisone injections.
+However, it is essential to be aware of the potential risks associated with cortisone injections.
 Indeed, it is not an option for everyone with arthritis.

 Generally, we advise cortisone injections under ultrasound to improve accuracy and reduce side effects such as skin thinning and tendon damage.
-See the image below showing how ultrasound can direct the needle correctly into a wrist joint.
+See the image below, which illustrates how ultrasound can accurately direct the needle into a wrist joint.

 These blogs outline the potential side effects, time to work, and other issues associated with cortisone injections.